George Forbes (New Zealand politician): Party leader, United Party formation and minister

-In the months leading up to the 1928 election the Liberals, now in their United colours, outlined their belief that Reform policy amounted to overt state interventionism and they expressed their faith in individualism, with the state’s job being to protect and not to compete with individuals.
+In the months leading up to the 1928 election the Liberals, now in their United colours, outlined their belief that Reform policy amounted to overt state interventionism and they expressed their faith in individualism, with the state's job being to protect and not to compete with individuals.
 Under the United banner, bolstered by Reform Party dissidents, the remnants of the old Liberal Party once again gained traction.
 At the 1928 election, United unexpectedly won as many seats as Reform, and formed a government with backing from the Labour Party.
 The arrangement between United and Labour did not mean the sharing of philosophy, it was purely expedient for both Parties to keep Reform out.
 The uneasy alliance was to last two years.

 The 1928 election saw Forbes secure his largest majority in his Hurunui electorate in many years.
-Forbes became a Minister, with the portfolios of Lands; Agriculture; Lands for Settlements; Scenery Preservation; Discharged Soldiers’ Settlement; and Valuation.
+Forbes became a Minister, with the portfolios of Lands; Agriculture; Lands for Settlements; Scenery Preservation; Discharged Soldiers' Settlement; and Valuation.
 Under previous administrations the weighty portfolios of Lands and Agriculture had been allocated to separate Ministers and Forbes became the first Minister to take on both.
-Forbes also became deputy to Ward as Prime Minister.
+Forbes also became deputy to Ward as prime minister.

 Forbes had been a constant advocate all his political career for the closer settlement of rural land to increase the country's agricultural production and exports.
 By late 1928 there was already an increasing need to address unemployment caused in the months preceding the onset of the Great Depression worldwide.
 New farms were seen by Forbes as sources of new employment.
 Upon gaining the portfolio of Minister of Lands in December 1928, a one million pound land development fund was soon announced, he set about touring new areas for settlement and drafting new legislation that eventually took the form of the Land Laws Amendment Act 1929 to promote this settlement of undeveloped lands.

+In November 1929, age 60, Forbes became the oldest member of the House of Representatives in continuous service.

-Ward had been in poor health for most of the 1920s, and continued to decline throughout his second tenure as Prime Minister.
-By the spring of 1929, Ward could no longer carry out his duties, leaving Forbes as acting Prime Minister in all but name.
+Ward had been in poor health for most of the 1920s, and continued to decline throughout his second tenure as prime minister.
+By the spring of 1929, Ward could no longer carry out his duties, leaving Forbes as acting prime minister in all but name.
 In May 1930 Ward finally resigned, but remained a member of the Executive Council.
 He died two months later.

-Forbes succeeded Ward as United Party leader and Prime Minister, he also served as his own Minister of Finance leading financial policy.
+Forbes succeeded Ward as United Party leader and prime minister, he also served as Minister of Finance.